๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 Created in 2026, Footvolley Resistance was formed as an urgent initiative to protect our community, our players, and the spirit of the sport itself.

 Footvolley was built by passionate people, local communities, friendships, neighborhoods, training groups, and human connection.
 Across the world, it remains a deeply welcoming and kind environment where people from different cultures meet through sport.
-That space must be protected!
+That space must be protected.

 Why did we create FTVR?

-PROTECT Because the footvolley community can no longer ignore behaviors and realities that directly threaten the safety, dignity, and humanity of players and people around them.
-This includes death threats against players and their families, public and private harassment, open support for genocide and war crimes, normalization of hatred, and the growing acceptance of blood-money and political laundering inside the global footvolley environment.
-We must be absolutely clear about what is unacceptable.
-The overwhelming majority of these incidents have involved players from or associated with the apartheid ethno-supremacist state of Israel and their supporters — and in most cases the Israel Footvolley Association (IFA) was very well aware of, or even igniting them.
-It is important to state this clearly and honestly.
-At the same time, any similar behavior from any person, group, or country would be equally unacceptable.
+The footvolley community can no longer ignore behaviors and realities that directly threaten the safety, dignity, and humanity of players and people around them.
+This includes death threats against players and their families, public and private harassment, open support for genocide and war crimes, normalization of hatred, and concerns about alleged military-linked funding and political laundering inside the global footvolley environment.

 Evidence: @david_bpt